ferreirafabio/video2tfrecord/README.md

 - tensorflow 1.4.0
 - opencv-python 3.3.0.10
 - numpy 1.13.3
+- virtualenv 15.1.0

 ## Installation
 ### Python environment
 It is recommended to use pip and a virtual environment for a Python installation.
 Therefore, differentia between the two use cases:
 1. you've a environment up & running: ensure it meets requirements.txt
 2. you don't have an environment set up: I've added two installation scripts (for mac and linux) that can be run with `./install_*.sh` from the console.
-Before running the installation, please ensure both a Python 3 version, pip and virtualenv is installed on your machine.
-If you have a running
+Before running the installation, please ensure a Python 3 version, pip and virtualenv is installed on your machine.

 ### OpenCV
 you esentially have two options for preparing the OpenCV installation:
 1. (recommended) install the statically built OpenCV binaries by using the pip wrapper package ('pip3 install opencv-python')
-2. build OpenCV locally from the repository (e.g. refer to [1])
+2. build OpenCV locally from the repository [1] (e.g. refer to StackOverflow thread under [2])

 ## Parameters and storage details